CPD Violence Prevention Reduction and Public Health

 Unit 1 (September-October: half a day per week): A lecture series will develop your knowledge of the impact of violence on health and critically review public health strategies to prevent and control violence.
 You will be encouraged to read widely and to keep abreast of current trends and issues.
-Additional workshops will be used to explore the topics covered and apply theory to practice.
+Additional workshops will be used to explore the topics covered and apply theory to practice in the workplace or community.
 A robust learning agreement is in place by the end of Unit 1, outlining the project and accountability issues.

 All lectures, workshops and seminars will be delivered online.
 Additional online CANVAS (VLE) based activity and learning will also be available.
 A major resource for this module is the Violence Prevention Information System, a global knowledge platform for preventing violence created by the Violence and Night Life team, Public Health Institute.

 To apply for this programme, you are required to complete an LJMU CPD application form.
 You will need to provide details of your qualifications and curent employment.